 Know Your Rights -- Your Rights in Oregon

-The info below can also be found on our app!
-Download “Mobile Justice: Oregon” the ACLU police watch app for Android or iPhone.
+The info below can also be found on our free smartphone app.
+Download “Mobile Justice Oregon” the ACLU police watch app for Android.

 WHAT TO DO IF YOU ARE STOPPED BY POLICE IN OREGON: